-When I received the news that my book had reached a fourth printing I thought I’d find a happy photo of the time when it had been published three years ago.
+When I received the news that my book had reached a fourth printing I thought I’d find a happy photo of the time when it had first been published.
 In the one I found I sure look happy posing with my new book.
 But then I noticed that behind me on the wall is the photo of my two sweethearts.
-I had put it there in my hotel room to remind myself that they were waiting for me to return home after completing my book business in Tokyo.
+I had put it there in my hotel room to remind me that they were waiting for me to return home after completing my book business in Tokyo.

-The photo unexpectedly reminds me that life is a constant process of winning and losing--we get something we want and we lose something we care about.
+The photo unexpectedly reminded me that life is a constant process of gaining and losing--we get something we want and we lose something we care about.
 We have the joy of publishing a book, and we have the sorrow of losing our best friends.

-It’s the inevitable process of life -- things change, you gain some things, you lose others.
-While you can have visions and goals, and work hard to realize them, you also need to recognize that though you may reach them, along the way you will also suffer many losses.
-And while waiting and working for your desired changes to occur you won't be really living with appreciation for what you have, but with an emptiness for what you don't have.
+It’s the inevitable process of life - things change, you gain some things, you lose others.
+While it's good to have visions and goals, and work hard to realize them, you also need to recognize that though you may reach them, along the way you will also suffer many losses.
+And waiting and working for your desired changes to occur you won't be really living with appreciation for what you have, but living with an emptiness for what you don't have.

 In the popular film with this title, the hero’s message is that life is never perfect, so seize the moment because this may be as good as it gets.